Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 On the output of the terminal, you need to see all the declared topics.

 create instances of Dio.
-This will allow you to use the Driver class from the platform and send info to the MQTT brocker to and control I:O's of the MCU.
+This will allow you to use the Driver class from the platform and send info to the MQTT broker to control I:O's of the MCU.

 ```python
 # declare instances of dio.
 One per io control